Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Introduction

 From the standpoint of modeling, one of the advantages of Lee's original result is the dependence of IV asymptotics merely on some simple statistics, namely as we mentioned, in the notation in \cite{Lee}, the maximal order $ \tilde{p}$ of finite moments for the underlying $S_{T}$, i.e.

 This allows the author to draw appropriately strong conclusions about model calibration.
-A typical class in which $\tilde{p}$ is positive and finite is that of Gaussian volatility models, which we introduce next.
+A special class of models in which $\tilde{p}$ is positive and finite is that of Gaussian volatility models, which we introduce next.